Mathématique: Chapter 55

 Jackson’s beyond hired or fired, Young had the urge to say.
 Jackson is this place.
 The concrete of it was poured around the frame of the guy’s bones.
 But that wasn’t true.
 Cheyenne Mountain had existed, had housed an arsenal, long before it had housed Jackson’s stargate.

-Because he’s always right, Young tried, thinking of Telford, of Rush, of the way that Jackson had known.
-But the man made mistakes, he talked about them constantly.
-The way he’d brought the Goa’uld down upon them.
-The way he’d brought the Ori.
+Because he’s always right, Young tried, thinking of Telford, of Rush, of himself, of the way that Jackson had intuited the bedrock beneath them all.

 “He’d get into too much trouble if he were fired,” Young said, after a long pause.

-Landry laughed, quiet and low, a real laugh, not a show of false joviality.
-“There’s some truth to that,” the man said.
+Landry laughed, quiet and low and real.
+“There’s some truth to that,” the general admitted.
 “But that wasn’t the answer I was looking for.”

 “You want me to guess?”
 Young asked.

 “He still has a job because he’s not military.
 He never was.
 When he’s ‘insubordinate’ he can’t invoke the chain of command.
-Were Jackson to have command in the way that you have it, he’d have set his own options on fire years ago.
+Were Jackson to have command in the way you have it, he’d’ve set his own options on fire years back.
 He wouldn’t have been able to help it.
 But he’s not under military jurisdiction at all.
 The IOA view him as their champion.
 They’ll never view you that way.
-And so if you feel the need to pull this kind of shit?
-You pull it differently next time, because I’ve had one hell of a year, Colonel, one hell of an awful god damned year.
+So if you feel the need to pull this crap?
+Pull it differently next time, because I’ve had one hell of a year, Colonel, one hell of an awful god damned year.
 Everyone has.
-And I’d rather not bench you for good because you’re going straight off the deep end, so do me a favor and pull yourself together, son,” Landry growled.
+I’d rather not bench you for good because you’ve gone off the deep end, so do me a favor and pull yourself together, son,” Landry growled.

-Young wasn’t sure what to do with the block in his throat and the gray coat of paint on the inside of his skull and the way that the spring had been full of pain, the way the summer had been full of slow burning menace, and the way the autumn was dragging out into something confused and long and colder every day.
+Young wasn’t sure what to do with the block in his throat and the gray coat of paint on the inside of his skull, a spring full of pain, a summer full of slow-burning menace, an autumn dragging into something confused and long and colder every day.

 “Oh no?”
 Landry asked.

 “No,” Young said.
-“She’s just a kid, doesn’t look like much, but she’s some kind of mini-Carter, or something.
-I don’t know.
-And if you’d gone up there, to the holding cells, if you’d seen her there, between Nerus and Ba’al, if you’d ever seen the LA’s ships, the way they deface everything that reeks of Goa’uld, if you’d ever seen how angry they are about those snakes that ground them down for so long, if you’d had some idea of the way she must have grown up, drafted into a war that started as underground smuggling and biochemistry and morphed into outright battle when we upset the power balance, if you’d had any idea how deeply FUBAR’d that whole thing would’ve had to be for her, then maybe it would have seemed less to you like a situation that could be solved with two weeks of committee meetings and votes behind closed doors.
+“She’s just a kid, doesn’t look like much, but she’s a mini-Carter, or something.
+And if you’d been to the holding cells, if you’d seen her between Nerus and Ba’al, if you’d ever seen the LA’s ships, the way they deface everything that reeks of Goa’uld, if you’d seen how angry they are about those snakes that ground them down for so long, if you’d had any idea of the way she must have grown up, drafted into a war that started as underground smuggling and biochemistry and morphed into outright battle when we upset the power balance, if you’d had any idea how deeply FUBAR’d that whole thing would’ve had to be for her, then maybe it would have seemed less to you like a situation that could be solved with two weeks of committee meetings and votes behind closed doors.
 Maybe.
 Maybe not.”

 Landry sighed.
 “The LA’s taken enough from you already.
-Don’t let them tank your career, Colonel.”
+Don’t let them tank your career.”

-“Get your head on straight,” Landry said, picking up a pen, opening a folder and looking down at a form.
+“Get your head on straight.”
+Landry picked up a pen, opened a folder, and glared down at a form.

 “Am I dismissed, sir?”
-Young said, trying to make the words a question.
+Young tried to make the words a question.

-Young pushed himself painfully to his feet, steadying himself on his chair.
-He picked up his cane, leaning heavily. onits support as he made his way toward the door.
+Young pushed himself painfully to his feet.
+He picked up his cane, leaning into its support as he made headed for the door.
 He was deconditioned enough that half a day of anything other than lying on his couch was more than his back could handle.

-“You can keep your little team,” Landry called after him.
+“Keep your little team,” Landry called, like an afterthought.
 “I’ve reassigned them to Ginn Keeler’s personal security detail.”

 “For how long?”
 Young asked.

 “For as long as it takes this mess to sort itself out.
 They’ll report to you, you’ll report to me.
 Oh and Colonel?”
-Landry said, finally looking up from the file in front of him.
+Landry looked up with the hint of a smile.
 “Dismissed.”

 Young found Jackson pacing back and forth in a back room in the infirmary, glancing repeatedly and often at the isolation room behind a one-way mirror where Carter and Lam were smiling at Vala, showing her the Tok’ra memory recall device, as if it weren’t something to fear.